PlabonKumarsaha/Covid19Stats/README.md

 * keeps track of the total infected,total death,total recovered , new death ,new recovered,new infected
 * Shows the details by country name
-* Accend and decend by country name
+* sort Accend and decend by country name

 ##  [USed Dataset->Click here for data couce link](https://api.covid19api.com/summary)